zleach/tradewind/API_DOCUMENTATION.md

 ---

-_The Tradewind API provides dual character generation services: **Characters API** for complex literary character development with psychological depth, motivations, and flaws perfect for writers and authors, and **People API** for detailed military personnel generation ideal for sci-fi applications and gaming.
-Both APIs include comprehensive background information, personality traits, and formatted narrative text._
+_The Tradewind API provides three generation services: **Names API** for simple name generation, **Characters API** for complex literary character development with psychological depth, motivations, and flaws perfect for writers and authors, and **People API** for detailed military personnel generation ideal for sci-fi applications and gaming.
+The character and people APIs include comprehensive background information, personality traits, and formatted narrative text._